'Mr. Peabody' top dog at U.S. box office, revs past 'Speed,' '300'

 The film was financed with $5.7 million in contributions from more than 91,000 fans of the show who responded to pleas from Kirsten Bell and the show's creator Rob Thomas through crowdsourcing platform Kickstarter.

-"The Grand Budapest Hotel," Wes Anderson's whimsical caper film starring Ralph Fiennes, Bill Murray and Owen Wilson, continued to chalk up impressive ticket sales with $3.6 million at just 66 theaters.
-Last week it set an industry record $200,000 per screen average over three days playing in only four theaters.
+"The Grand Budapest Hotel," Wes Anderson's whimsical caper film starring Ralph Fiennes, Bill Murray and Owen Wilson, continued to chalk up impressive ticket sales with $3.6 million at just 66 theatres.
+Last week it set an industry record $200,000 per screen average over three days playing in only four theatres.

 Walt Disney distributed "Need for Speed."
 Warner Brothers, a unit of Time Warner, distributed "300: Rise of an Empire," "The Lego Movie" and "Veronica Mars."